Dorischisom/Hardware-Specs-Pricing-Intelligence-Analysis-Data-Cleaning-Report-Egyptian-Laptop-Retail-Group/README.md

 ---

 ## About the Data
-The dataset used for this exercise is a dirty laptop raw dataset originally sourced from Kaggle.
+The dataset used for this exercise is a dirty laptop raw dataset originally sourced from [Kaggle](https://www.kaggle.com/datasets/waddahali/laptop-prices-and-specifications-dataset)

 - **Number of rows:** 1033
 - **Number of columns:** 30